Parking at Memorial Stadium is extremely limited.

-Asheville City Soccer Club, through its support of the Just Play Initiative, has made matches more inclusive and accessible for neurodivergent supporters.
+Asheville City Soccer Club has made matches more inclusive and accessible for neurodivergent supporters.
 The club has made available a matchday checklist, in association with the The Arc of North Carolina, which outlines a supporter’s night - from getting to the stadium to the end of the match – to mitigate the unknown.

 Changes to routine can be difficult for people who are neurodiverse, particularly if this change is an overwhelming sensory occasion, such as a soccer match.
 By mapping out the night ahead, the checklist establishes a routine.
 This checklist can help reduce anxiety, who otherwise might find the loud noises, sights, and even new smells, from things like food stalls, unnerving.
 We call the list a blueprint for the night, as it covers all angles, such as getting to the game, where you sit, and how the game goes.
 The checklist can make the difference between a neurodivergent person going to a match or avoiding such nights out.